 Our fiscal years are based on a 52- or 53-week period ending on the last Saturday in December.
 The condensed consolidated balance sheet at December 29, 2007 has been derived from our audited financial statements at that date.
-The interim condensed consolidated financial statements as of March 29, 2008 (also referred to as "the first quarter of fiscal 2008") and March 31, 2007 (also referred to as "the first quarter of fiscal 2007") are unaudited.
+The interim condensed consolidated financial statements as of June 28, 2008 (also referred to as "the second quarter of fiscal 2008" and "the first six months of fiscal 2008") and June 30, 2007 (also referred to as "the second quarter of fiscal 2007") are unaudited.
 However, in management's opinion, these financial statements reflect all adjustments (consisting only of normal, recurring items) necessary to provide a fair presentation of our financial position, results of operations and cash flows for the periods presented.
-The first quarter of fiscal 2008 and 2007 were each comprised of 13 weeks.
+The second quarters of fiscal 2008 and 2007 were comprised of 13 weeks and the first six months of fiscal 2008 and 2007 were comprised of 26 weeks, respectively.